-The Certificates will be dated April 1, 2024 (the "Dated Date").
-The Certificates are stated to mature on June 15 in the years and in the principal amounts set forth on page ii hereof.
-The Certificates shall bear interest from the Dated Date on the unpaid principal amounts, and the amount of interest to be paid with respect to each payment period shall be computed on the basis of a 360-day year consisting of twelve 30-day months.
-Interest on the Certificates will be payable on December 15, 2024, and on each June 15 and December 15 thereafter (each, an "Interest Payment Date") until maturity or prior redemption.
-The principal of the Certificates at maturity or on a prior redemption date will be payable only upon presentation of such Certificates at the designated office of the Paying Agent/Registrar, initially BOKF, NA, Dallas, Texas, upon maturity or prior redemption, as applicable; provided, however, that so long as Cede & Co. (or other DTC nominee) is the registered owner of the Certificates, all payments will be made as described under "BOOK-ENTRY-ONLY SYSTEM" herein.
-Interest on the Certificates shall be paid to the registered owners whose names appear on the registration books of the Paying Agent/ Registrar at the close of business on the Record Date (as hereinafter defined) and shall be paid by the Paying Agent/ Registrar (i) by check sent United States Mail, first class postage prepaid, to the address of the registered owner recorded in the Security Register or (ii) by such other method, acceptable to the Paying Agent/Registrar, requested by, and at the risk of, the registered owner.
-If the date for the payment of the principal of or interest on the Certificates shall be a Saturday, Sunday, a legal holiday or a day when banking institutions in the city where the designated payment/transfer office of the Paying Agent/Registrar is located are authorized to be closed, then the date for such payment shall be the next succeeding day which is not such a day, and payment on such date shall have the same force and effect as if made on the date payment was due.
+The Notes will be dated July 1, 2025 (the "Dated Date").
+The Notes are stated to mature on June 15 in the years and in the principal amounts set forth on page ii hereof.
+The Notes shall bear interest from the Dated Date on the unpaid principal amounts, and the amount of interest to be paid with respect to each payment period shall be computed on the basis of a 360day year consisting of twelve 30-day months.
+Interest on the Notes will be payable on December 15, 2025, and on each June 15 and December 15 thereafter (each, an "Interest Payment Date") until maturity.
+The principal of the Notes at maturity will be payable only upon presentation of such Notes at the designated office of the Paying Agent/Registrar, initially BOKF, NA, Dallas, Texas, provided, however, that so long as Cede & Co. (or other DTC nominee) is the registered owner of the Notes, all payments will be made as described under "BOOK-ENTRY-ONLY SYSTEM" herein.
+Interest on the Notes shall be paid to the registered owners whose names appear on the registration books of the Paying Agent/Registrar at the close of business on the Record Date (as hereinafter defined) and shall be paid by the Paying Agent/Registrar (i) by check sent United States Mail, first class postage prepaid, to the address of the registered owner recorded in the Security Register or (ii) by such other method, acceptable to the Paying Agent/Registrar, requested by, and at the risk of, the registered owner.
+If the date for the payment of the principal of or interest on the Notes shall be a Saturday, Sunday, a legal holiday or a day when banking institutions in the city where the designated payment/transfer office of the Paying Agent/Registrar is located are authorized to be closed, then the date for such payment shall be the next succeeding day which is not such a day, and payment on such date shall have the same force and effect as if made on the date payment was due.

-Initially, the Certificates will be registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described below.
-No physical delivery of the Certificates will be made to the Beneficial Owners.
-Principal of, premium, if any, and interest on the Certificates will be payable by the Paying Agent/Registrar to Cede & Co., which will distribute the amounts received to the appropriate DTC Participants, who shall in turn make payment to the Beneficial Owners of the Certificates.
-Such Book-Entry-Only System may change the method and timing of payment for the Certificates and the method of transfer.
+Initially, the Notes will be registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described below.
+No physical delivery of the Notes will be made to the Beneficial Owners.
+Principal of, premium, if any, and interest on the Notes will be payable by the Paying Agent/Registrar to Cede & Co., which will distribute the amounts received to the appropriate DTC Participants, who shall in turn make payment to the Beneficial Owners of the Notes.
+Such Book-Entry-Only System may change the method and timing of payment for the Notes and the method of transfer.
 See "BOOK-ENTRY-ONLY SYSTEM" below for a more complete description of such System.